upworthy/heroku-buildpack-boot/README.md

     BOOTBUILD_CMD="boot foo -x -- bar --blah -q -- qaz"

+`boot` executable version is pinned and will be updated from to time to the most recent one.
+It can be controlled by setting `BOOT_SH_VERSION` to `latest` or to a desired version.
+For example:

+    BOOT_SH_VERSION=2.4.2

+`boot-clj` framework version used by this buildpack is pinned and will be updated from to time to the most recent one.
+It can be set to a desired version by setting `BOOT_VERSION`.
+For example:

+    BOOT_VERSION=2.5.5

 To expose more config vars at build-time, set a `BOOTBUILD_CONFIG_WHITELIST` config var containing a space-delimited list of config var names.
 Note that this can result in unpredictable